emestee/bk-emulator/README.md

 This is very old software, but as all good C code, it works ten and twenty years thereafter.
 I have successfully compiled it, booted a BK-0010.01 machine and played a game under Ubuntu 13.05, Linux 3.8.5 and libSDL 1.2.

+* Make sure libsdl1.2 and its -dev packages are installed
 * Edit the Makefile to correct the path to your libSDL.so
 * Run `make`
 * Run `./bk -?` for overview of emulation modes